 Autumn is officially here!
 And I’m celebrating by cooking as many pumpkin-based recipes as I can, including this gluten free pumpkin layer cake with tangy cream cheese icing, in partnership with FREEE.
 Possibly one of my favourite bakes EVER??
 It features a moist, yet beautifully light pumpkin-rich sponge with a hint of autumnal spice and tangy, silky, cream cheese icing, because friends, there is no better pairing.

+You probably know by now that I lived in Canada for six months (we know Emma, WE KNOW) and it was there I fell in love with all things pumpkin.
+It’s FODMAP friendly – not that I knew about that yet when I was over there, but hallelujah – and to me when sweetened and spiced, sums up autumn in one big, delicious mouthful.
 I like it in pies, cookies and everything in between, but when used in cakes it adds the most beautiful depth of flavour and keeps the crumb really moist too.
 Give me any occasion in autumn and I’ll be bringing this cake – birthdays, new job drinks, weekends away.
 Placed in the centre of a celebratory table it’s quite a showstopper – and thanks to FREEE’s plain flour, no one will know it’s gluten free or FODMAP friendly either.

 One of my most treasured brands to bake with, FREEE have a really wide variety of products and the best thing is, they work EVERY time.
 All of the ingredients within the products are really simple – no nasty extras – and I can swap their plain flour and self raising flour 1:1 in wheat flour recipes no problem (for cake batters and doughs I might just add in a few tablespoons more liquid, as gluten free flours tend to like the hydration).